thornoar/pshash/documentation/main.typ

 This one is going to take billions of billions times longer than the previous one.

 Okay, thinks the hacker, the night is young.
 They are able to get their hands on one of your 32-symbol passwords because of a security leak on the website you were registered to.
-They have also dug ears deep into the hash function and understood how it works to the tiniest detail.
+They have also dug ears deep into the pseudo-hash function and understood how it works to the tiniest detail.
 Now, they want to retrieve your private keys to be able to generate your passwords to all other websites and services you use.
 They see that your password starts with a `'W'`.
 They know it was shuffled from some other position by the shuffle function, $shuf (-, k_2)$, but they don't know what the password was before the shuffling.
 What they do know is that your password is produced by
 $
   \#^inter (conf) = 263,130,836,933,693,530,167,218,012,160,000,000 approx 2 times 10^35
 $